HL7/fhir-cow-ig/input/pagecontent/coordinating-across-servers.md

 TODO - add sections on:
 * Provenance
-* Move some of the background about messages vs subscriptions here
+* Move some of the background about messages vs subscriptions here?

 ### Managing Access by Fulfillers:
 Actors in a RESTful exchange often wish to limit the set of resources that another actor may access (or the interactions they may initiate), with more granularity than what is provided with traditional OAuth 2.0 scopes.
 This can sometimes encourage groups to rely on Messages rather than permitting RESTful exchange.